 The higher education landscape

 The arts and heritage sector

 Awards for Public Engagement:

-Dr Mai Musié recently worked as an Engagement Associate evaluating a new research and community project led by the University of Bristol and funded by the UK Research and Innovation (UKRI) citizen science scheme.
-The project is composed of four smaller projects, each of which seeks to work with local citizens and communities in Bristol to build a fuller understanding of how the city’s legacy of transatlantic slavery still impacts society today.
+Dr Mai Musié worked as an Engagement Associate evaluating a new research and community project led by the University of Bristol and funded by the UK Research and Innovation (UKRI) citizen science scheme.
+The project was composed of four smaller projects, each of which sought to work with local citizens and communities in Bristol to build a fuller understanding of how the city’s legacy of transatlantic slavery still impacts society today.

 Public Engagement Talks & Interviews (selected)

 Dec.
 2021: Bringing Research and the Community Together.
 Community Participation Master-planning Process, National Museum of Wales Cardiff.